awsdocs/amazon-sagemaker-developer-guide/doc_source/amazon-sagemaker-operators-for-kubernetes.md

   ```
   kubectl describe <crd type> <job name>
   ```
-+ If the job was not created in Amazon SageMaker, then use the logs of the operator’s pod to find the cause of the issue as follows:
++ If the job was not created in SageMaker, then use the logs of the operator’s pod to find the cause of the issue as follows:

   ```
   $ kubectl get pods -A | grep sagemaker